 - Love is not liking someone.

-Notice how the world’s definition is based on how they feel about someone.
-This has nothing to do with love at all.
-Biblical love is moral character: how we act and treat other beings.
-And we as children of God know that this moral character comes from Jesus Christ (1 John 4:7).
+Notice how the world’s definition is based on how they feel about someone—this has nothing to do with love at all.
+Godly love is all about moral character—how we act and treat other human beings.
+And we as children of God know that our moral character comes from God (for God is love as seen in 1 John 4:7).

 I much prefer someone treating me with kindness, respect, humility, and patience rather than relating to me solely on our similarities, mutual benefit or attraction.